-- We are provided funding for PPE, travel for safety training and conferences, and funding to purchase reference material (i.e. NEC, NFPA, 29 CFR 1910, etc...). - We have access to personnel for technical support. - We are allotted time to attend safety meetings, safety committees, conduct training, conduct audits, and participate in mishap investigations.
+- D. Has the MCAS Cherry Point's leadership provided adequate resources for safety and health programming, such as funding, time, and technical support? - We are provided funding for PPE, travel for safety training and conferences, and funding to purchase reference material (i.e. NEC, NFPA, 29 CFR 1910, etc...).